Pigmassacre/mBreak/readme.txt

 For now, the mBreak source is considered "All Rights Reserved".
 I am strongly considering open-sourcing it soon, however.

+Below are the things that I haven't made myself.
+Everything else except these things I have made myself.

 The title screen music is sexxxy_bit_3!!!.xm, made by Drozerix.
 I got it from http://modarchive.org/index.php?request=view_by_moduleid&query=173084 which states that the song has a "Public Domain" license.
 The public domain license can be read here: http://creativecommons.org/licenses/publicdomain/